centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 ### AWS Configuration

-Configure an access/secret key combo these privileges:
+Configure a service account (access/secret key combo) for which the following privileges have to be granted:

 | AWS Privilege                  | Description                                                     |
 | :----------------------------- | :-------------------------------------------------------------- |